bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 $channel     = $connections->current();
 ```

-The response is a `WP_Term` object, with meta containing the channel ID:
+The response is a WP_Term object with meta containing the channel ID:

 ```php
 $channel_name = $channel->name;